ScorcaF/ScorcaF/README.md

 # Francesco Scorca
-I'm Francesco from Italy, I am a recently graduated "engineer" at Politecnico di Torino.
-I am passionate about Machine Learning, its mathematical and algorithmic foundations, and the interpretation of its outcomes.
+I'm Francesco from Italy, I am a Data Scientist with a background in Computer Science and Automation.
+I am passionate about Machine Learning, its mathematical and algorithmic foundations, and its impact on cross-disciplinary problems.

-## Skills and Experience
+## Skills
-* 🔭 Machine Learning (Deep Learning, Reinforcement Learning, ...)
+* 🔭 Machine Learning (Deep Learning, Reinforcement Learning, ...), Statistics, Data Analysis, AI-on-the-Edge
 * 💻 Python, Java, SQL